kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 pod-to-host isolation.
 This extra isolation increases the cluster security as it protects the host and other pods from malicious or compromised processes inside containers that are able to break into the host.
-This KEP proposes three different modes: `Host` uses the host user namespace like the current behaviour, `Cluster` uses the same ID mapping for all the pods (very similar to the previous [Support Node-Level User Namespaces Remapping](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/node/node-usernamespace-remapping.md)
+This KEP proposes three different modes: `Host` uses the host user namespace like the current behaviour, `Cluster` uses a unique user namespace per pod but the same
+ID mapping for all the pods (very similar to the previous [Support Node-Level User Namespaces Remapping](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/node/node-usernamespace-remapping.md)